deivid-01/discord-notifier/README.md

 # discord-notifier
-Send discord messages using a WebHook
+Send messages to discord channel using a WebHook from Unity